 - monitoring institutional and executive performance

 The Council meets at least six times a year.
 It includes members of staff and student representatives but the majority are lay members (people who are not staff or students at the University).
-This includes the Pro-Chancellor, David Gray, who also serves as the Council’s chair.
+This includes the Pro-Chancellor, Alastair da Costa, who also serves as the Council’s chair.

 Find out more about: